X16Community/x16-smc/doc/recovery_with_arduino.md

 ## Introduction

-This section describes how you can program the SMC using an Arduino Uno as external programmer.
+This guide describes how you can program the SMC using an Arduino Uno as external programmer to recover the firmware.

-To follow this tutorial you need the following:
+To follow the guide you need the following:

 - An Arduino Uno